Sambaram Recipe (Morum Vellam, Kerala Style Buttermilk)

 • 1-inch piece of ginger (julienned or chopped)

-Tip – You can slightly crush these ingredients in a mortar and pestle before adding to the yogurt mixture to release their flavors even more.
+Tip: You can slightly crush these ingredients in a mortar and pestle before adding them to the yogurt mixture to release their flavors even more.

-Refrigerate for at least 1 hour before serving for the flavors to get infused.
+Refrigerate for at least 1 hour before serving to allow the flavors to infuse.
+Pour into serving glasses.
+Add a few ice cubes to each glass and serve chilled.

 Tip – Strain the sambaram if you don’t like ginger and curry leaves coming into your mouth while sipping it.